 I also recommend that you do a scenting game at home from time to time.
 It’s a good way to make your dog work for his food.
 And it’s the perfect inside activity when the weather is bad.

 This is a good explanation on how to get started.

 Other ways to exercise for you and your dog

 Of course you don’t need to join a club to do sports with your pup.
 If you’re a runner, you can just take your dog jogging or let him run next to your bike.
 In my opinion, these aren’t the best options for small dogs, though.
-They have much shorter legs.
+They have much shorter legs than their bigger brothers and sisters.
 So keeping up with you can be really arduous for them.
 Plus, it’s just plain physical exercise.
 Yes, your dog will be physically tired after it.
 But what really makes a dog happy and relaxed is when he has to use his brain and fulfill tasks!
 If you have a really high-energy doggo, you can also combine jogging and other dog sports, of course.